Upcoming EU regulatory changes and opportunities for feedback: Quarterly report

 Aim: To set out rules on monovarietal extra virgin olive oil from certain varieties (traceability and check of compliance) and to align on the International Olive Council Trade Standard; limits on total sterol content in monovarietal extra virgin olive oil from the Koroneiki and Nocellara del Belice varieties; and the labelling of those oils.

-Timeline: Public consultation expected soon, adoption of Regulation expected in first quarter of 2026.
+Timeline: Public consultation expected soon, adoption of Regulation expected in third quarter of 2026.

 Food safety